 UWA supports alternate travel options such as public transport, walking and cycling to and from campus.
 Visit public transport for more details.

 If you live in any of the following postcode areas you are not eligible for a Student parking permit:

 Please complete the yellow student parking permit exemption application form if you'd like to apply for an exemption to any of these restrictions.
 Please email the completed form to Parking Permits.

-Semester 1 permits will be available from 11 January 2021 from our office.
-Online sales from 21 January 2021.
+Semester 1 permits will be available online only from 24 January 2022.

-Semester 2 permits will be available from 7 June 2021 from our office.
-Online sales TBA.
+Semester 2 permits will be available online only from 7 July 2022.